openstack-infra/infra-specs/specs/unified_mirrors.rst

 * New hosts will be provisioned for each region, named mirror.<region>.<cloud>.openstack.org.
 These should all run trusty.
-* 500GB of disk space will need to be provided for each mirror type (Estimates for existing mirrors range from 200GB to 300GB).
+* 100-200GB of disk space will need to be provided for an AFS cache.
+  The AFS cache size will be set at 50GB.
+For mirrors where Cinder is available, a 100GB volume should be provisioned to start with.
+  Where Cinder is not available, a flavor with 200GB of local storage should be used.

 DNS Entries
 -----------